 The General Benefits of the Mediterranean Diet

-There are a variety of reasons as to why people living all around the world, and especially in the Mediterranean areas, have decided to incorporate Mediterranean diet in their lifestyle.
+There are a variety of reasons as to why people living all around the world, and especially in the Mediterranean areas, have decided to incorporate the Mediterranean diet in their lifestyle.

-For starters, the diet includes a variety of healthy products in your daily food ration such as high quantities of different kinds of vegetables, such as tomatoes, broccoli, carrots, spinach, and cucumbers.
+For starters, the diet includes a variety of healthy products in your daily food ration.
+Such as high quantities of different kinds of vegetables, such as tomatoes, broccoli, carrots, spinach, and cucumbers.
 Fresh fruits like apples, figs, grapes, melons, and bananas.
-High amounts of beans, nuts, and many types of seeds, such as walnuts, cashews, sunflower seeds and almonds as well as further enriching it with whole grains(corn, brown rice, oats, buckwheat and barley), olive oil, cheese and yogurt(including Greek yogurt), eggs, reasonable amounts of fish and poultry, limited amounts of sweets and red meat, and even one glass of wine per day, with water as the main dietary beverage and no sweetened or carbonated drinks.
+High amounts of beans, nuts, and many types of seeds, such as walnuts, cashews, sunflower seeds, and almonds as well as further enriching it with whole grains(corn, brown rice, oats, buckwheat and barley), olive oil, cheese and yogurt(including Greek yogurt), eggs, reasonable amounts of fish and poultry, limited amounts of sweets and red meat, and even one glass of wine per day, with water as the main dietary beverage and no sweetened or carbonated drinks.

 By following the diet, the risk of getting a heart disease gets reduced by 25 percent.

 Moreover, it also aids in warding off Alzheimer’s disease and other drastic changes which are related to memory and thinking.
 It also reduces the odds of getting type 2 diabetes.
-Additionally, eating this way when a person is younger, increases the chances of living past 70 without getting any chronic illness.
+Additionally, eating this way when a person is younger increases the chances of living past 70 without getting any chronic illness.